Malkin (TV series)

 Malkin is a Pakistani drama television series written by Sarwat Nazir and directed by Wajahat Hussain.
 It stars Maria Wasti, Aly Khan and Samina Ahmed in lead roles.
-The drama debuted on 25 September 2017 on Geo Entertainment, and last aired on 18 February 2018.
-The drama encapsulates theme of selfishness, greediness and insensitivity towards other individuals.
+The drama debuted on 25 September 2017 on Geo Entertainment, and the last of its 27 episodes aired on 18 February 2018.
+The drama encapsulates themes of selfishness, greed and insensitivity towards others.
 The idea that a woman is capable of destroying a perfect happy family owing to her own personal interest and selfish desires.